MDIL-SNU/SIMPLE-NN/docs/examples/examples.rst

     # str_list
     ../ab_initio_output/OUTCAR_comp ::10

-With this input file, SIMPLE-NN calculate feature vectors and its derivatives(:gray:`generate_features`), generate training/validation dataset(:gray:`preprocess`) and optimize the network(:gray:`train_model`).
+With this input file, SIMPLE-NN calculate feature vectors and its derivatives (:gray:`generate_features`), generate training/validation dataset (:gray:`preprocess`) and optimize the network (:gray:`train_model`).
-Sample VASP OUTCAR file is in :gray:`SIMPLE-NN/examples/SiO2/ab_initio_output`.
+Sample VASP OUTCAR file (the file is compressed to reduce the file size) is in :gray:`SIMPLE-NN/examples/SiO2/ab_initio_output`.
-In MD trajectory, snapshots are selected with the interval of 10 MD steps.
+In MD trajectory, snapshots are sampled in the interval of 10 MD steps.
 In this example, 70 symmetry functions consist of 8 radial symmetry functions per 2-body combination and 18 angular symmetry functions per 3-body combination.
-Thus, this model use 70-30-30-1 network for both Si and O.
+Thus, this model uses 70-30-30-1 network for both Si and O.
 The network is optimized by Adam optimizer with the 0.001 of learning rate and batch size is 10.

 Output files can be found in :gray:`SIMPLE-NN/examples/SiO2/generate_NNP/outputs`.